Police are begging lawmakers to stop relaxing gun laws. Charlotte shows why.

 For much of U.S. history, most states lacked laws around carrying concealed weapons.
 In the past 50 years, many have relaxed concealed handgun restrictions.

 While most states still require a permit, a growing number now let people carry concealed weapons without one.
-Some have loosened laws even further, moving from granting gun permits to those with a legitimate need to carry a weapon to laws guaranteeing the right to a concealed-carry permit for anyone not specifically prohibited from doing so.
+Some have loosened laws even further, moving from granting gun permits for those with a legitimate need to carry a weapon, to passing laws guaranteeing the right to a concealed-carry permit for anyone not specifically prohibited from doing so.

 Between 2015 and 2021, the number of concealed-carry permit holders in the United States grew from 14 million to 21.5 million.
 In 2022, the Supreme Court ruled as unconstitutional the use of subjective criteria in granting concealed-carry permits.